ADELAIDE FESTIVAL ON SOCIALS...

 3.1.1 Collection of your personal information

-When you purchase your tickets to an Adelaide Festival event, in person, over the phone or online from third parties such as ticketing agencies (for example, BASS) or our hired venues, they collect your personal information, including your:
+When you purchase your tickets to an Adelaide Festival event, in person, over the phone or online from third parties such as ticketing agencies (for example, Ticketek) or our hired venues, they collect your personal information, including your:

 - Residential address